Phileosopher/commonplace/classes.md

 Unless someone is a [cross-cultural](culture.md) [missionary](religion.md) or raised in a different culture than their [family](people-family.md), almost nobody *ever* [voluntarily](purpose.md) goes down a social class, but people always seem to want to climb that ladder.

+APPLICATION: The healthiest society is where individuals in the classes constantly cycle up and down.
+This is a collective social product of many people living [the good life](goodlife.md) at once, mixed with enough wealthy people facing the logical [consequences](results.md) of their bad [decisions](decisions.md).

 ## Conflicts

 There is an endless conflict over power between the classes: